 - The key factor of differentiation between inverting and non-inverting amplifier is done on the basis of phase relationship existing between input and output.
 In the case of the inverting amplifier, the output is out of phase wrt input.
 Whereas for the non-inverting amplifier, both input and output are in the same phase.

 - The input signal in the inverting amplifier is applied at the negative terminal of the op-amp.
-On the contrary, the input in case of non-inverting amplifier is provided at the positive terminal.
+On the contrary, the input in the case of a non-inverting amplifier is provided at the positive terminal.

 - The gain provided by the inverting amplifier is the ratio of the resistances.
 As against, the gain of the non-inverting amplifier is the summation of 1 and the ratio of the resistances.